SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 Rules are automatically enabled based on the configured effort level, or you can decide to never automatically enable rules.

 **Manually:**
-To ensure the rules enable are complient with your security policy, you can choose wich rules you want to enable.
+To ensure that activated rules comply with your security policy, you can choose which rules you want to enable.
 For an MSSP Community, you can easily enable in multiple managed communities your custom rules or verified rules.
 ![Enable rules for MSSP community](/assets/operation_center/rules_catalog/enable_multi_communities.png){: style="max-width:50%"}